 Outdoors is the best

 Our local parks have become some of our favourite places.
 Green spaces with lots of trees, wildlife and parks have been a lifeline to go and bathe among the green leafy beauty when we’re sick of staring at the same four walls.
 It’s also been the only place we can safely socialise so, yes, the outside is wonderful.
-We hope this rekindling of our collective love for nature will encourage people to continue to find appreciations and respect for our planet in post-lockdown life.
+We hope this rekindling of our collective love for nature will encourage people to continue to find appreciations and help keep local areas clean.

 Growing your own food is time well spent